Purdue-CS193/homework-0-Natohk/index.md

 ## Header 2
 ###  My Favorite things about CS 193

-- The Class Time
+- The class time
-- The Classroom design
+- The classroom design
 - Location is nice

 1. Numbered